intelligence-csd-auth-gr/WeakMeSH/README.md

 ## Run

-The program was developed in Python 3.8
+The program was developed in Python 3.7

 The requirements to run this program can be found in **requirements.txt**

+Example call:
+'python3.7 mesh_multi_label_experiments.py'